aneldev/dyna-fetch/README.md

 - pre-flight to bypass CORS
 - timeout
+- cancel
 - retry
-- abort*
+- abort

-Written in Typescript, it is universal and runs everywhere (in Typescript or Javascript).
+Written in Typescript, it is universal and runs everywhere browser/nodeJs/.

 # Usage
 ```